Jesse Carpenter was working up a sweat -- and soaking up the sun -- on the Mount Everett baseball field in a t-shirt on Monday.

 "We can do a little scrimmaging," Aitken said.
 "My assistant and I were talking, it's hard to get a read on kids.
 It's so tight.
 It's not like a real game."

 Back in the south end of the county, Monument Mountain faced an early softball postponement on Tuesday.
 Athletic Director Paul Gibbons wasn't worried, though.
-He's been through many a spring season and said there was plenty of time for make-ups.

 Gibbons postponed the Spartans' opener with Pittsfield because of temperatures that dipped into the 30s and gusty winds.
 It wasn't that way a year ago when summer-like temperatures meant all spring sports were well under way by now.